 Turmeric: Not only known for its healing properties, but turmeric also gives this dish a beautiful and vibrant color.
 Always be careful handling turmeric because it stains everything it touches, including your nails.

 Garam masala (optional): Garam masala can be a little harder to find and while it’s not necessary, it adds a little more to this dish.
 So if you have it on hand, use it.
 Otherwise, don’t worry about it as your tikka masala will still taste delicious.

 Once you have all of the ingredients, this dish comes together in less than an hour.

-If you absolutely don’t like the taste of coconut milk, substitute with cashew cream instead (blend 3/4 cup of raw cashews with 1/2 cup of water)!
+Pro-Tip: If you don’t like a subtle taste of coconut milk, substitute the coconut milk with cashew cream by blending 3/4 cup of raw cashews with 1/2 cup of water.